+Chapter 16.
 UNITS OF THE CHURCHWIDE ORGANIZATION

-16.10.
-CHURCHWIDE UNITS
+- 16.10.
+CHURCHWIDE UNITS - 16.11.

-- 16.11.
 A unit of the churchwide organization is assigned leadership responsibility for major, identified portions of the mission and ministry of this church. - 16.11.01.
-Consistent with applicable personnel policies, churchwide units and offices will have staff persons, some of whom shall be executive staff and others of whom shall be support staff.
-In conformity with this church's commitment to inclusive practice, churchwide units and offices will assure that staff include a balance of women and men, persons of color and persons whose primary language is other than English, laypersons, and persons on the roster of ordained ministers.
-This balance is to be evident in terms of both executive staff and support staff consistent with the inclusive policy of this church.
+In conformity with this church's commitment to inclusive practice, churchwide units and offices will assure that staff include a balance of women and men, persons of color and persons whose primary language is other than English, laypersons, and rostered ministers.